-You probably need more than one duffel bag to cover your needs while you’re at the hospital.
+You probably need more than one duffel bag to cover your needs and to stay organized while you’re at the hospital.
 BUT you don’t want to overdo it.
 The following bags should be all you need (and you should consolidate them as much as possible.)Hospital Bag for mom – I know, DUH.
 But what’s the best KIND of hospital bag for labor?
 I really like using my medium rolling suitcase (you know, like this kind.)
 It’s big enough to fit everything I need, so I’m not juggling a bunch of bags.
 It has a lot of compartments so I can easily access what I need.
 And it ROLLS, so it’s easy to maneuver in and out of the hospital doors, lobby, waiting room, delivery room, bathroom, mother/baby unit, etc.

 Toiletry Bag – Have a smallish bag that you can easily remove from your suitcase and carry into the bathroom with you.
 DON’T dump all your shower items in the outer pocket of your hospital bag.
 You want something you can grab quickly and keep organized.
 This kind hangs, which is super helpful.